bjatkin/yok/README.md

 - [ ] Design a testing system so that itteration on scripts can move faster.

 ## DONE
+- [x] Add identifyer validation (all identifyers must be set before being used)
 - [x] The Lex phase should produce a stream of parse.Tokens rather than Nodes.
 - [x] Add support for numerical computation (+ - / *).
 - [x] Fix the double-wrapping behavior occuring when building the AST.